thojmr/PregnancyPlus/README.md

 - There will always be some amount of cloth clipping.
 You can use the Cloth Offset slider to help with it, but It's a difficult problem to solve.
 - If you are looking for a higher poly base mesh to make up for Koikatsu's lack of belly polygons, you can try this [high poly uncensor (mesh)](https://ux.getuploader.com/nHaruka_KK/)  However you will see a lot of cloth clipping with this uncensor, since it doesn't fully line up with the default one.
 Pick your poison.

-## How to download
-You can grab the latest plugin release [here](https://github.com/thojmr/KK_PregnancyPlus/releases), or build it yourself (developers only).
-Explained further below.
-This plugin works in Koikatsu, Honey Select 2, and AI.
-Grab the KK zip for Koikatsu, HS2 zip for Honey Select 2, and AI zip for AI [here](https://github.com/thojmr/KK_PregnancyPlus/releases)

 ## How to install
 1. Requires a recent version of BetterRepack or HF Patch (Preg+ is included with these, but probably not the latest version of Preg+)